Ex0brain/trelis24.github.io/_draft/Buffer-Overflow-Basic.md

 4. Find space for the shellcode

-5. Discover bad characters by looking which of them are not correctly printed (Remember to include always \x00) The script badchars.py checks which characters cannot be sent due to the software would crash.
+5. Discover bad characters by looking which of them are not correctly printed (Remember to include always \x00).
+The script badchars.py sends all characters, from 0x01 to 0xFF:
 ```python
 #!/usr/bin/python